oracle/graal/truffle/README.md

 ## Introduction

 Truffle is an Open Source library for building programming language implementations as interpreters for self-modifying Abstract Syntax Trees.
-Together with the Open Source [Graal compiler](../compiler), Truffle represents a significant step forward in programming language implementation technology in the current era of dynamic languages.
+Together with the Open Source [GraalVM compiler](../compiler), Truffle represents a significant step forward in programming language implementation technology in the current era of dynamic languages.

 A growing  body of shared implementation code and services